Argochamber/LCDKeypadShield/README.md

 # LCD Keypad Shield
 ### Arduino

+**Note**: The library is two years old, not tested on last version of Arduino.

+If you're interested on the project, open an issue.

 ##### Argochamber interactive 2016

 * * *

 This library is a wrapper for `LiquidCrystal.h`.

-It wraps it's functionality, having already defined the pins that the keypad shield uses.
-It's intended for speeding up prototyping.
+It uses almost the same Api, but methods such `init` and the constructor have default values that fit the LCD shield.

 ### Example of usage